zeux/meshoptimizer/README.md

 You can use the provided analyzer to compute approximate statistics for the given vertex data by calling analyzePostTL function.

 The common metric to use is ACMR - average cache miss ratio, which is the ratio of the total number of vertex invocations to the triangle count.
 The worst-case ACMR is 3 (GPU has to process 3 vertices for each triangle); on regular grids the optimal ACMR approaches 0.5.
 On real meshes it usually is in [0.5..1.5] ratio depending on the amount of vertex splits.

+## License

+This library is available to anybody free of charge, under the terms of MIT License (see LICENSE.md)